fiskaltrust/rollout-doc/overview/architecture.md

 ## Middleware

-The Middleware is the main *fiskaltrust* service used *directly* by your POS-System.
+The Middleware is the main *fiskaltrust* service used *directly* by your POS system.
 It follows a modular approach and supports a number of components, which can be individually combined in a Middleware instance (*CashBox*) to best fit your custom setup and requirements.